Decimal.Parse Method (String, NumberStyles, IFormatProvider)

 All.
 The s parameter cannot represent a hexadecimal number or a number in exponential notation.

 The ws element at the beginning or end of s, sign at the beginning of s, and the . symbol.
 The s parameter can also use exponential notation.

 All styles, except s cannot represent a hexadecimal number.

 The provider parameter is an IFormatProvider implementation, such as a NumberFormatInfo or CultureInfo object.
 The provider parameter supplies culture-specific information used in parsing.
-If provider is nullptr, the thread current culture is used.
+If provider is a null reference (Nothing in Visual Basic), the thread current culture is used.

 A Decimal object has 29 digits of precision.
 If s represents a number that has more than 29 digits, but has a fractional part and is within the range of MaxValue and MinValue, the number is rounded, not truncated, to 29 digits using rounding to nearest.